tgstation/common_core/Interesting Planets/Human Space/Sol System/Mars.md

 ## Shu-Kouba: the Dusty City
+> "Now you think you've been around the block, you're a Martian, of course you've seen dust- well, until you visit Shu-Kouba, you haven't seen what a real duststorm looks like."

 Another of Mars' oldest cities, Shu-Kouba is one of Mars' foremost industrial centres, with its foundries processing thousands of tonnes of minerals from across the Red Planet.
 However, forges and factories aren't the only things that Shu-Kouba has to offer; it's also grown an incredible alternative culture, with an underground music and art scene that's put it on the map for punks everywhere.

 ### The DUSTY City